Capital Hill Siege: Facebook, Twitter ban President Trump’s account

 Facebook, Twitter ban President Trump's account

-Jack Dorsey – Twitter Ceo
+Jack Dorsey – Twitter CEO

 However, Twitter has previously labelled dozens of Trump’s posts as disputed or misleading and Facebook flagged misleading election posts by pointing users to trusted news sites, but Wednesday was the first time the president has been kicked off either platform even temporarily.